mzaman/trails/README.md

 The `TrackingLogger` is responsible for logging relevant information about the request as a `Vist` record.
 The most important parameter is the request's "trail" which is the entity that *should* be the same for multiple requests performed by the same user and hence this is what is used to link different requests.

 Calculating the trail is done with a request macro which in turn uses a `Trailer` singleton (can be changed to any class implementing `TrailerInterface`).
 It will look for the presence of a `trails` cookie (configurable) and use that if it exists.
 If the cookie does not exist then it will create it so that it can be tracked on subsequent requests.
-It might be desireable for some to implement a custom logic for this but note that it is important that the calculation is a *pure function* meaning that calling this method multiple times with the same request as input should always yield the same result.
+It might be desireable for some to implement a custom logic for this but note that it is important that the calculation is a *pure function* meaning that calli...

 At some point the user signs up (or *any* trackable model is created) which fires the job `AssignPreviousVisits`.
 This job calculates the trail of the request and looks for any existing logged `Visit` records and link those to the new user.